hedgepigdaniel/hedgepigdaniel.github.io/_posts/2021-03-05-transforming-compressed-video-on-the-gpu-using-opencv.markdown

 ```

+To make this work I had to [fix a bug][header-bug] in FFmpeg where the header providing `AVOpenCLDeviceContext` was not copied to the include directory.

 Next, I attached the VA-API hardware context to the decoder context and configured the decoder to output VA-API frames:

 ```c++